islomar/poc-angularj/codeschool-shaping-up-with-angularjs/README.md

 		* <product-title></product-title>
 	* Attribute directives
 		* <h3 product-title></h3>
-* Best practice: use Element directives for UI widgets and Attribute directives for mixin behaviors... like a tooltip.

 * <b>ng-app</b><br>
   * Directive to say that that module should be run when the document loads.<br>